-- contest.
+G. Alcoholic Beverages and IHSA State Series Events: The possession, distribution, sale and/or consumption of alcoholic beverages are prohibited at the site and on any affiliated property of any IHSA state series contest.
 State series hosts are required to make all state series contest sites and any affiliated property, including parking lots, fan accommodation areas, and other school or event venue property, alcohol free zones on the date or dates of any IHSA event being held at the site.
 Violation of this policy by an event host will subject the host to a penalty for violation of IHSA By-law 2.020.
 Such penalty may include but not necessarily be limited to prohibition against subsequent event hosting assignments.
 Violation of this policy by a nonhosting member school will subject the school to penalty for violation of IHSA By-law 2.020.
-Patrons of any IHSA state series contest determined to be in violation of this policy will be removed from the premises, and law enforcement officials will be called as warranted. - G. Special Report Forms and SAWA Reports: Special report forms have been developed to facilitate schools reporting any matter concerning high school programs that merit the attention of the high school principal.
+Patrons of any IHSA state series contest determined to be in violation of this policy will be removed from the premises, and law enforcement officials will be called as warranted.

+H. Special Report Forms and SAWA Reports: Special report forms have been developed to facilitate schools reporting any matter concerning high school programs that merit the attention of the high school principal.
 These forms can be used for reporting any incidents or problems with a competitor, coach, director or spectator.
 The forms may also be used to report errors in applying rules or any phase of judging in which a judge should immediately attempt to improve.
 The SAWA Report form should be used for reporting any instances where a coach, director, participant, judge or spectator has done an exemplary job of Sporting A Winning Attitude (SAWA).
-These forms can be found on the IHSA website at www.ihsa.org. - H. Prayer at IHSA State Series Contest: Prayer at an IHSA state series contest that takes place over the public address system is prohibited. - I. Responsibility for Theft or Other Losses: The IHSA will not be responsible for loss or theft of any personal or school property during the course of a contest.
+These forms can be found on the IHSA website at www.ihsa.org.

+I. Prayer at IHSA State Series Contest: Prayer at an IHSA state series contest that takes place over the public address system is prohibited.

+J. Responsibility for Theft or Other Losses: The IHSA will not be responsible for loss or theft of any personal or school property during the course of a contest.